 Now that you know some of the differences, you might be thinking about how to take advantage of such differences to craft a better workout.

-Personally, I don’t use the trap bar all the time, but I have utilized it for various reasons in the past, and even recommended to some for their routines more often than not.
+Personally, I don’t use the trap bar all the time, after all, I still have the short barbell I had picked up when setting up my home gym.
+But I have utilized the trap bar for various reasons in the past, and even recommended it to some for their routines more often than not.

-Here are are a few reasons, and subsequent ways, to utilize the trap bar into your routine:
+Here are a few reasons, and subsequent ways, to utilize the trap bar in your routine:

 You Are a New to Certain Lifts

-Because of the previously mentioned ease of use, the trap bar makes an excellent sort of training wheels, or even replacement exercise, for movements such as the deadlift or the bent-over row.
+Because of the previously mentioned ease of use, the trap bar makes an excellent sort of training wheel, or even replacement exercise, for movements such as the deadlift or the bent-over row.

 This is likely the best reason to use the trap bar, especially concerning the trap bar deadlift.